-Following are two tables which are excerpted from the City's financial statements prepared on a GAAP basis.
-These tables display the results of operations for the fiscal year ending June 30, 2012.
-There's one table for Governmental Funds and one for Proprietary Funds.
-Since Fiduciary funds do not involve the measurement of operations, there is no corresponding table for that grouping.
+On the following page are two tables which are excerpted from the City's financial statements prepared on a GAAP basis.
+These tables display the results of operations for the most recently audited fiscal year.

 The City implemented GASB Statement #54 Fund Balance Reporting and Governmental Fund Type Definitions.
 In general, amounts previously reported as undesignated fund balance, are now reported as unassigned fund balance.
 Additionally, amounts previously reporting in stabilization funds, are now required to be presented as committed fund balance in the general fund.